-Even though women are still underrepresented in the hospitality industry, with only 1 in 22 CEOs and 1 in 9 presidents being a woman, their presence is much more profound than ever.
+Even though women are still underrepresented in the hospitality and tech industries, with only 1 in 22 CEOs, and 1 in 9 presidents being a woman, their presence is much more profound than ever.

-Today, women in hospitality bring with them a great range of perspective and expertise.
+Today, women in hospitality and technology bring with them great perspective and expertise.
 They’re fearless in voicing their opinions and are building their own path to success and unprecedented growth.
-With this thought in mind, we planned to talk to successful women leaders in hospitality this Women’s Day.

-Let’s have a look at what the career paths of these women have been like and what their aspirations for the future are.
-Also, find out what it takes for a woman to reach a senior position in the hospitality industry.
+Let’s take a look at their insights, experience, and personal stories, as well as find out what it takes for women to reach a senior position in the hospitality and tech industries today.

 What do you enjoy most about your job?

-Irene Talg — “Making our guests happy and acknowledging how they value the effort made every day by each and all our Tigaiga team members to achieve this.”
+Irene Talg: I enjoy making our guests happy and recognizing how they value the effort that’s been made every day by each and all of our Tigaiga team members to achieve that.

-What do you find to be the most challenging part of being a hotel manager?
+What do you find to be the most challenging part of your job?

-Irene Talg — “Keeping up to date; there are so many departments in a hotel, and we are constantly innovating so that repeaters and new guests find here at the Tigaiga more that they expect and experience wonderful holidays.
-We want to offer our guests a place to feel at home and relax for example in our subtropical gardens, but not only enjoying the green environment which surrounds our premises but also learning about were the flowers and plants come from, and when they bloom.”
+Irene Talg: It’s a challenge to keep up to date because there are so many departments in a hotel.
+We’re constantly innovating, so that repeat guests and new guests at the Tigaiga find more that they expect, as well as experience wonderful a holiday.
+We want to offer our guests a place to feel at home and relax, for example not only to enjoy the green environment of our subtropical gardens that surround our premises, but also learning about where the flowers and plants come from, and when they bloom.

 What new innovations have you introduced at your property?

-Irene Talg — “Ten months ago we installed a new composting machine for the treatment of the organic waste from our kitchen and restaurant: Our aim is to reduce waste and the emission of greenhouse gases and produce quality compost for our gardens.”
+Irene Talg: We installed a composting machine for the treatment of the organic waste from our kitchen and restaurant.
+Our goal is to reduce waste and the emission of greenhouse gases, as well as produce quality compost for our gardens.

-Irene Talg — “’Experience’ all tasks in the hotel at every level to see what each implies and open your mind and discover the multi-faceted career the hotel industry offers.
-If you love your job, you will be happy!”
+Irene Talg: Experience all the tasks in the hotel at every level to see what each one implies.
+Open your mind and discover the multi-faceted career the hotel industry offers, too.
+If you love your job, you’ll be happy!

 The organization tackling the leadership gap in the travel and tourism industry

-We also had the privilege of speaking to Laura Mandala, Managing Director of Mandala Research and former VP of Research with the U.S. Travel Association, who founded witti (Women in Travel & Tourism, International) to “Address the leadership gap in the highest ranks of the travel industry.”
+Furthermore, we had the privilege to speak with Laura Mandala, Managing Director of Mandala Research and former VP of Research with the US Travel Association.
+She’s also the founder of Women in Travel & Tourism International (Witti), with the goal to connect, support, and promote women’s contributions in travel and tourism.

-Citing staff data from several companies and organizations, Laura highlighted the fact that “At the most senior levels women are disproportionately underrepresented.”
+While citing staff data from several companies and organizations, Laura emphasized the fact that “at the most senior levels women are disproportionately underrepresented.”

 Witti aims to address this leadership gap by:

-- Providing networking opportunities for women to connect women in other segments of the industry and expand their opportunities for learning about available leadership positions.
+- Providing networking opportunities for womento connect women in other segments of the industry and expand their opportunities to learn about available leadership positions.

-“Analyses of leadership decision making reveal that people tend to hire people ‘like them’ and who are already in their professional or social circles,” Laura explained.
-“If we don’t expand who is in those circles or require that more diverse pools of talent are considered for leadership positions, then we will continue to have leadership mirroring the leadership we see today.”
+“Analyses of leadership decision-making reveal that people tend to hire people ‘like them’ and who are already in their professional or social circles,” Laura explained.
+“If we don’t expand who’s in those circles or require that more diverse pools of talent are considered for leadership positions, then we’ll continue to have leadership mirroring the leadership we see today.”